tableau/mobile-app-bootstrap-cordova/README.md

 Before loading a viz with the Tableau JavaScript API it is important to make sure that the user is properly signed in.

-A [Tableau plugin](https://gitlab.tableausoftware.com/avertin/tableau-oauth-plugin) was developed for Cordova to handle three authentication related tasks.
+A Tableau plugin (available soon) was developed for Cordova to handle three authentication related tasks.
 1. Check the user's sign in status.
 2. Sign the user out.
 3. Keep the user continuously signed in with oauth tokens (this is optional depending on your config options in the app and on your server).